Webdev-DavidM/audiophile/README.md

 - MongoDB
 - React slick slider used for carousel on the product page
 - Material UI for loading spinner
+- Local storage used to persist the cart if the user refreshes or returns to the page
+- React router
+- Heroku deployment

 ### Still to do